 Hydrogeology Field Camp

-This intensive field- and lab-based course introduces students to groundwater flow, karst hydrogeology, and surface water-groundwater interactions through classroom instruction, laboratory exercises, and multi-day field investigations.
+This 2-credit intensive field- and lab-based course introduces students to groundwater flow, karst hydrogeology, and surface water-groundwater interactions through classroom instruction, laboratory exercises, and multi-day field investigations.
 Students will collect, analyze, and synthesize hydrogeologic and hydrochemical data into professional technical reports.
+These concepts and practical skills are directly relevant to careers in environmental and consulting work and help prepare students for the Professional Geologist (PG) licensure exam.

 Instructor: Dr. Sean Yoon